-Inside: If you’re raising an angry child, learning the underlying causes of your child’s anger is the first step in anger management for kids.
+If you’re raising an angry child, learning the underlying causes of your child’s anger is the first step in anger management for kids.
+Although it’s not always possible to perfectly decode every angry outburst, there are several common reasons why a child may struggle to manage their irritability and frustrations.

 Anger loves to trick us.